MACS Face Lift diary of Elisha Fox

 Packing my bag for hospital, I feel excited and positive but in the back of my mind I’m worrying about my children.
 I’ve been thinking this over for about a year and a couple of times I’ve had second thoughts.
 Any operation is dangerous, suppose something goes wrong, am I being incredibly selfish?
 At the same time I don’t want to turn back.

-I was recommended to Adrian Richards, leading Plastic Surgeon (Aurora Clinics) by a friend.
+I was recommended to Aurora Clinics Founder, leading Plastic Surgeon (Aurora Clinics) by a friend.
 He was lovely and kind.
 He introduces me to his Anaesthetist and assisting nurse, then marks up my face with lines to show where he is going to cut.

 Five hours later I am wheeled back to my room.